A Yang-Baxter equation for metaplectic ice

 then either $a=c$ and $b=d$ or $a=d$ and $b=c$.

-Now let us consider a modification of the Boltzmann weights in case~II.
+Now let us consider a modification of the Boltzmann weights in case~II (i.e., $a=c$ and $b=d$).
 We will multiply this weight by a function $\phi(a,b)$ of the decorations $a,b$ that has the following properties.
-First, it is independent of $z_1$ and $z_2$.
+First, it is independent of $z_i$ and $z_j$.
 Second, $\phi(a,b)\,\phi(b,a)=1$.

 \begin{proposition} If $\widetilde{R}$ is the $R$-matrix with this modification of the weights in case~II, then $\widetilde{R}$ also satisfies the same Yang-Baxter equation that $R$ does (Theorem~\ref{firstbraid}). \end{proposition}